Numerical Simulations of the Nonlinear Quantum Vacuum in the Heisenberg-Euler Weak-Field Expansion: Implementation and scaling

 \subsection{Parallelization of the algorithm}

 For faster computation and scalability the code is parallelized.
-To this end a Cartesian domain decomposition of the lattice is performed, allowing individual compute cores to process single patches of the lattice.
-The number of these sub-lattices is determined by the user who may subdivide each dimension of the lattice into a number of equal parts.
-The finite differences used to discretize derivatives require values also from the neighboring sub-lattices.
-Hence, ghost cells are placed at the boundaries of the latter and updated via message passing making use of \textit{MPI} \cite{mpi}, see Figure \ref{fig:halo}.
+To this end a Cartesian domain decomposition of the lattice is performed, allowing individual compute cores to process patches of the lattice.
+The number of these sub-lattices is determined by the user who may subdivide each dimension of the lattice into a number of equally sized parts.
+The finite differences scheme used to discretize derivatives requires values from neighboring sub-lattices when it is applied at the boundaries of a patch.
+For this purpose, ghost cells are placed at the boundaries and updated via message passing making use of \textit{MPI} \cite{Clarkeetal1994,mpi}, see Figure \ref{fig:halo}.

-Since the sub-lattices form a Cartesian grid, the communication scheme is conveniently implemented in an MPI virtual Cartesian topology.
-Output to csv format is written to one file per process (sub-lattice), whereas output in binary form is written to a single file per step using MPI IO.
-Since efficient parallelization is relevant for expensive 3D simulations, first strong and weak scaling tests proving the basic parallelization capability are conducted.
-For the test no output data is generated, yet the MPI IO variant is very performant.
-The used high-performance computing system contains 16 cores per memory domain (here a socket) and two sockets per node.
+Since the sub-lattices form a Cartesian grid, the communication scheme is conveniently implemented in an \textit{MPI} virtual Cartesian topology.
+Output to \textit{CSV} format is written to one file per process (patch), whereas output in binary form is written to one single file per step, making use of \textit{MPI IO}.

+Since efficient parallelization is paramount for expensive 3D simulations, strong and weak scaling tests proving the basic parallelization capability are conducted.
+For the tests no output data are generated, yet the \textit{MPI IO} variant is highly efficient.
+The employed high-performance computing system contains sixteen cores per memory domain (here a socket) and two sockets per node.
 The results of the scaling tests are visualized in Figures \ref{fig:scaling_strong} and \ref{fig:scaling_weak}.

+Runtimes and bottlenecks vary strongly with the particular setting for the problem under consideration.
+Therefore, it is hard to give universal benchmarks and provide general scaling properties.
+Bottlenecks have been investigated using the \textit{Intel\textsuperscript{\textregistered} oneAPI} HPC Toolkit \cite{oneAPIhpc}.
+For simulation configurations as used in the present work the code is compute-bound in 1D, memory-bound in 2D, and \textit{MPI}-bound in 3D.